-Trying to decide between a golden retriever and a labrador retriever?
+Trying to decide between a Golden Retriever vs a Labrador Retriever?

 First off, if you’ve narrowed your search to these two breeds, you can’t go wrong.

 Both Golden Retrievers and Labs are medium to large family-friendly dogs with lots of love to give.

 But every dog is an individual, and you can learn a lot from meeting the dog’s parents.